Gameday inactives, injuries and weather: Week 15

 new york

+Inactives: OT Cameron Clark, WR Lawrence Cager, QB James Morgan, WR Vyncint Smith, DB Elijah Campbell and TE Ross Travis

-Lineup notes: WR Jamison Crowder (calf) was limited Friday and is questionable.
+Lineup notes: WR Jamison Crowder (calf) was limited Friday and is questionable, but he’ll play.
 WR Breshad Perriman (shoulder) and QB Sam Darnold (ankle) are nicked up but are off the report.
+PK Sam Ficken (groin) was activated from IR on Saturday.

 Los Angeles